otijamez/PowerShell-Repo/README.md

-##  This repository contains PowerShell scripts/templates that are compatable with Azure services.
+##  This repository contains PowerShell scripts/templates that are compatible with Azure services.